MECHANICS OF MATERIALS

 Phone: 979-845-4395 (Office), 979-775-5401 (Home)

-NOTE: Office hours listed below are suspended on the days before major exams and finals, giving me time to make them out.
-Do not wait until the day before a major exam for help, unless the tutor has office hours and can help you on that day, or plan to see me earlier in the week.
+NOTE: Office hours listed below are subject to change.
+Please call before dropping by.
+Do not wait until the day before an exam for help, unless the tutors have office hours and can help you on that day.
+Plan to see me earlier in the week.

 It will always be in your best interest to call to make sure I have not been unexpectedly called out before you come by, unless you are already in the area.